ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/pipeline.md

     ![Pipeline Run View](../images/Part1/PipelineRolloutRunView.png)

     !!!
 Success "Pipeline Run Details View"
         In the pipeline run `Details` view, you can see the pipeline run succeeded with all tasks having a green check mark.
-Additionally, the pipeline run in the image was `Triggered By` a user versus an automated source such as an event listener watching for a GitHub push...
+Additionally, the pipeline run in the above screenshot was `Triggered By` a user versus an automated source such as an event listener watching for a GitHub push...

     **Pipeline Run Success Logs Perspective:**